MeditationEnthusiasts/sites/submit/faqs.md

 I'll be honest, the main reason for creating this site is I'm a software engineer and I wanted to see if I could pull it off; and I wanted to learn more about static website generation.

-## Why no https?

-We do use https.
-However, we host our site on GitLab pages, which currently does not do a 301 redirect to https pages.
-They have an open issue [here](https://gitlab.com/gitlab-org/gitlab-ce/issues/28857).
-To use https, add an 's' after http in the web address, and hopefully the next version of GitLab pages will force https.

 ## Is this like Spiritual Blogs?

 Many years ago, Spiritual Blogs was a site very similar to this run by us.
 However, back then it was all WordPress powered, it relied on too many third-party services, had issues, and it wasn't very streamlined.
 We retired Spiritual Blogs.
 This is its replacement.